-Functionality testers look for the generic problems within the game or its user interface & graphics, such as game mechanic issues, stability issues, and game asset integrity.
+Functionality QA testers look for the generic problems within the game or its user interface & graphics, such as game mechanic issues, stability issues, and game asset integrity.
 User interface testing ensures user-friendliness of the game

 Example: Checking colors and backgrounds, menu structure, screen orientation and screen resolution, font size, alignment errors, usability, system navigation such as loading time, timeout and display, sorting, confirmation messages, sequences, animations and audio elements aspects of the game, instructions, and dialogue messages.
 User Interactions, User Interfaces, Transactions testing, Calibration and accuracy testing of mobile phone cameras, Screen resolutions, Mobile responsive design testing, Audio quality Testing

 2) Compatibility Testing

 Checking if the game is compatible across different devices, and on different configurations of hardware and software.

 Example: Install and Uninstall the game on all supported consoles/desktops/mobiles.

 The overall performance of the Game is checked.
 Performance tuning is performed to optimize game speed.

 - Response time on client and servers, Transaction completion time(s), Peak load performance, Longevity, network coverage, Memory leakage, low memory, low battery, Time taken to download applications, simultaneous(Multiple users) access to application’s server, speed, throughput, reliability, scalability, etc.

 - Battery Consumption and graphics performance: Measure the battery consumption of the mobile game.
 Battery Consumption must be optimum over long hours, and game responses should be satisfactory under varying heavy loads across different devices